Kate Lynch

 Personal Story: Never Lost, Only Discovering

-When I was in high school as part of a winter mountaineering course, we took a cross-country ski trip into the heart of the Rocky Mountains.
-We skied 3-5 miles a day, stop and dig snow forts, and sleep in them.
-One day, it was predicted to snow over two feet, but we kept going.
-One teacher had to leave to get a student to the hospital because he had altitude sickness.
-We heard avalanches in the area, so we stopped and decided to camp for a few days.
-Before we knew it, it had snowed over two feet!
-We couldn’t ski out if we wanted to.
 In the meantime, we were running out of food and water.
-With my love of the outdoors, my respect for nature, and my faith, I made sure we kept our spirits up.
-I knew in my heart we were going to be okay.
-I felt positive and ‘taken care of’ in a way I can’t explain to this day.
-I just had to believe.
-Days went by, we rationed what bread we had left, instant milk, and oatmeal.
+But with my love of life, my respect for nature, and my faith, I made sure we kept our spirits up.
+We played charades, and the prize was a graham cracker with peanut butter!
+We shared stories about our dreams, our families, and life.
+Days went by.
+We rationed what bread we had left, instant milk, and oatmeal.
 By the third day, bright sunshine broke through the clouds.
-We emerged from our snow caves and heard a Chinook helicopter above our heads.
-The other teacher who had left with the sick student had contacted the U.S. Army for a mountain rescue after we missed the day of our meet up point.
-I remember the feeling of climbing through the 2-3 feet of snow that had fallen with a sense of gratitude not only for being rescued, but for hanging onto a positive, hopeful mindset to stay calm amidst such adversity.
-But gratitude also for my mom who had instilled in me a love and respect for nature that has always brought me peace and a sense of bellonging.
+We emerged from our snow caves and heard a Chinook helicopter overhead.
+The other teacher who had left with the sick student had contacted the U.S. Army for a mountain rescue after we missed our meet-up point.
+I remember the feeling of climbing through the 3-4 feet of snow that had fallen, with a sense of gratitude not only for being rescued, but also for holding onto a positive, hopeful mindset to stay calm amidst such adversity.
+But gratitude also for my mom, who had instilled in me a love and respect for nature that has always brought me peace and a sense of belonging.
+I also realized these classmates of mine became family to me, and I knew in my heart we were all going to be okay.
+I felt like we were ‘taken care of’ in a way I can’t explain to this day.

 Fun Facts

-• I had 8 kids in my 6th grade class
+• I had 8 kids in my 6th-grade class

 • I’ve eaten rattlesnake (and yes, it tastes like chicken)